 Digital Storytelling Project

-The Silver Harbour Digital Storytellers Group wish to thank Gordon Loverin for his generous support and advice.
-They also invite you to view some of their work on youtube: Silver Harbour Stories
+The Silver Harbour Digital Storytellers Group wish to thank Gordon Loverin for his generous support and guidance.
+They also invite you to view some of their work on YouTube: Silver Harbour Stories

-If you are interested in participating in seniors activities at Silver Harbor Seniors Centre, please contact Annwen Loverin.
+If you are interested in participating in seniors activities at Silver Harbor Seniors Centre, please call 604-980-2474.

 Silver Harbour Centre